mayconhb/El-Pais/replit.md

 - **Setup**: Run the SQL in `supabase_setup.sql` in your Supabase SQL Editor to create the required table

 ## Recent Changes (December 01, 2025)
+- ✅ **Reverted Tracking Parameter Implementation**: Removed custom trackingParams.ts to allow GTM to handle parameter propagation natively
-- ✅ **Tracking Parameter Propagation**: Fixed xcod and UTM parameters not being passed to checkout URL
+  - GTM is responsible for passing xcod, utm_*, sck parameters to checkout URL
-  - Created `lib/trackingParams.ts` utility for capturing URL parameters
-  - Parameters captured: xcod, utm_*, src, sck, ref, fbclid, gclid, ttclid, msclkid
-  - Stored in sessionStorage for persistence during quiz navigation
-  - CTA now uses dynamic URL with all captured parameters
+  - CTA uses static Hotmart URL; GTM rewrites it with tracking parameters on click

 ## Previous Changes (November 30, 2025)
 - ✅ Added complete analytics tracking system